nickeblewis/nicklewis.net.7/content/explore/my-learning-list.md

 - Node's latest developments
 - Machine learning and AI - such as website chatbots and so on
 - Electron
+- Sanity.io
 - Refine my VueJS skills further by writing about the framework and developing my own set of courses for other people to learn from
+- ReactJs
-- JS/ES6 ongoing learning and refinement
+- JS/ES6/ES7 ongoing learning and refinement

+## Photography

+- Flash photography
+- Astro photography
+- Automated drone flight

 ## Footnote